zack-bitcoin/chalang/opcodes.md

 0 int % ( -- X ) % the next 32 bits = 4 bytes are put on the stack as a single binary.

-1 fraction ( -- F ) The next 64 bits = 8 bytes are put onto the stack as a single binary.

 2 binary % ( N -- L ) % the next N * 8 bits are put on the stack as a single binary.